This article takes you through how to integrate your own SMTP server to be used for all emails sent by Enboarder!

 1. From email ID for notifications, reminders to stakeholders

 Designate an appropriate email id, most likely your corporate or company domain.
 Stakeholders who receive the email will see this email id and the name associated as the sender for these emails.

 You will need to contact our support team to have the sender email address updated.
 This will be displayed in Settings > General Setup > Branding.

 For all brands, including the default, kindly set up the ‘Sender email address’ with a valid email id that is allowed by the SMTP server.
 This ensures that emails via SMTP server work fine when sent to recipients with other domains in their email ids.

 2. From email ID for Admin and Integration emails

-Kindly share the email ID with your Customer Success Manager.
+Kindly share the email ID with our Support Team.